About us

 Frequently Asked Questions

-Yes, cropping images with our browser-based tool in Microsoft Edge is completely free.
+Yes, cropping images with our browser-based tool in Microsoft Edge is free.
 No software or subscription is needed.

 Open your image in our online editor in Microsoft Edge, select the crop tool from the toolbar, adjust your crop area, and apply changes.

-Yes, use our web-based image cropper in Microsoft Edge without any downloads.
+Yes, use our web-based image cropper in Microsoft Edge without downloads.
 Just upload your image and begin cropping.

-Ensure that you're using a web-based tool like ours.
+Ensure you're using a web-based tool like ours.
 Edge's native functions may not support cropping; web tools provide flexibility.

 Use our entirely online image cropping tool in Microsoft Edge.
-Upload your image, crop, and download it with no installations.
+Upload your image, crop, and download with no installations.

 No, you must crop one image at a time.
 After cropping and downloading an image, upload another to continue.

-First, reload the page or clear your cache.
+Reload the page or clear your cache.
 If issues persist, try using another browser or contact support for help.

 No, the current tool is optimized for desktop use in browsers like Microsoft Edge.
 Mobile support isn't available.